Hedge Fund vs Index Fund Calculator

 Example: 100k invested 10 years.
 Hedge fund 8% gross, 2% fee, 20% performance fee = ~4.8% net effective.
 Final value 160k.
 Index fund 7% return = 197k.
 Index fund wins by 37k despite 'lower' headline return - because hedge fund fees ate most of the alpha.

 Hedge fund problems: (1) 2-and-20 fees are crushing - need 10%+ gross to net 6% (vs 7% S&P 500).
 (2) Most hedge funds underperform index over 10 years (SPIVA studies confirm).
 (3) Liquidity restrictions (lockups, gates).
 (4) Survivorship bias inflates reported returns.
 (5) Access requires 1M+ minimum and accredited investor status.
-For 99% of investors, low-cost index funds are mathematically superior.
+For most investors, the fee gap is the decisive factor, and broad low-cost index funds carry far lower fees than the 2-and-20 structure.

 Quick example